splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-put-together/01-07-stats-remove.md

 ## Option 1 - move the last element

 The easy way to do this would be to swap the last element of the array into the location where the element to be removed is.
-Then reduce the count, so that the old last element is no longer considered to be part of the data.
+Then reduce the size, so that the old last element is no longer considered to be part of the data.

 ```
 Procedure: Remove Element